In the anime Frieren: Beyond Journey’s End, the protagonist Frieren is an elven mage who has lived for well over a thousand years.

 She loves collecting useless spells:

-• A spell that removes stains from clothes
+- A spell that beautifully removes rust from bronze statues

-• A spell that turns raisins back into grapes
+- A spell that turns sweet grapes into sour grapes

 In a world where humans and demons fight every day and villages are constantly destroyed, this is the ultimate slacking off.